ignacio-cuadra/blog-api/readme.md

 # Blog API
 Blog API Challenge - TCIT (web solutions)

-This repository is the Front End of Blog Challenge, if you wanna see the back end check this url [https://github.com/ignacio-cuadra/blog-app](https://github.com/ignacio-cuadra/blog-app)
+This repository is the Back End of Blog Challenge, if you wanna see the Front End check this url [https://github.com/ignacio-cuadra/blog-app](https://github.com/ignacio-cuadra/blog-app)

 ## This project has
 ✔️ Infrastructure and Domain separated*